emacs-eaf/emacs-application-framework/README.md

 ## Features

 EAF is very extensible.
-It ships a lot of applications by default, you can freely choose anything you find interesting to install:
+We ship a lot of applications, feel free to choose anything you find interesting to install:

 | Browser                                          | PDF Viewer |
 | :--------:                                       | :----:                                                      |